nsbno/spor/packages/spor-layout-react/README.md

 ```

 All of these components are direct exports from Chakra UI.
 Please refer to their documentation for details.

+One exception is the `Divider` component.
+It's used on its own, and accepts any `BoxProps`.

 ## Development